SuperRhino/draft-lotto/README.md

 - Any number of teams
 - Weighted or straight-random (weights are optional)
-- Results of lotto revealed one-at-a-time; ideal for a real-time lottery event
+- Results of lotto revealed one-at-a-time in reverse order for maximum suspense; ideal for a real-time lottery event
-- Teams original odds revealed on results board (see who got shafted & whose lotto-lucky)
+- Teams original odds & plus/minus revealed on results board (see who got shafted & whose lotto-lucky)
 - localStorage remembers previous results just in case
+- uses a manifest file for offline availablity